Are you searching for the best free camping spots in Texas? If that’s the case, you’re in the right place.

 The Takeaway

-While there aren’t many free camping areas in Texas, the ones that are there are usually completely free to camp at.
+While there aren’t many free camping areas in the Lone Star State, the ones that are there are usually completely free to camp at.

 Most of the places listed in this article offer some pretty gorgeous views and have the most essential facilities – it’s up to you to choose which one of them suits your personal needs the best.